-Let us describe the retrial supermarket model.
-Customers arrive at a queueing system of $n>1$ servers as a Poisson process with arrival rate $n\lambda$ for $\lambda>0$, and the service times at each server are exponential with service rate $\mu>0$.
-There is no waiting space before each server, but there is a total orbit of infinite size for all waiting customers.
-Each primary arriving customer chooses $d_{1}\geq1$ servers independently and uniformly at random from the $n$ servers.
-If there is no customer in one of the $d_{1}$ chosen servers, then it enters the idle server immediately and receives service; otherwise it enters the orbit and makes a retrial at a later time.
-Each retrial arriving customer chooses $d_{2}\geq1$ servers independently and uniformly at random from the $n$ servers, if there is no customer in one of the $d_{2}$ chosen servers, then it enters the idle server immediately and receives service; otherwise it enters the orbit again and makes a retrial at a later time.
-Returning customers behave independently of each other and are persistent in the sense that they keep making retrials until they receive their requested service.
-Successive inter-retrial times of each customer in the orbit are exponential with retrial rate $n\theta$ for $\theta>0$.
-We assume that all the random variables defined above are independent of each other, and that this queueing system is operating in the region $\rho =\lambda/\mu<1$.
+We describe the retrial supermarket model of $N$ identical servers as follows.
+Primary customers arrive at the queueing system as a Poisson process with arrival rate $N\lambda$, and the service times at each server are i.i.d. exponentially random variables with service rate $\mu$.
+There is no waiting space but there is an orbit of infinite size corresponding to each server.
+Each primary arriving customer chooses $d_{1}\geq1$ servers independently and uniformly at random from the $N$ servers.
+If there exist some idle servers in the $d_{1}$ chosen servers, then it enters one idle server with the fewest customers in the orbit and receives service immediately; otherwise it enters the orbit of one (busy) server with the fewest customers in the orbit, and makes a retrial at a later time.
+Similarly, each retrial arriving customer chooses $d_{2}\geq1$ servers independently and uniformly at random from the $N$ servers, if there exist some idle servers in the $d_{2}$ chosen servers, then it enters one idle server with the fewest customers in the orbit and receives service immediately; otherwise it comes back to its original orbit again.
+Retrial customers behave independently of each other and are persistent in the sense that they keep making retrials until they receive their requested service.
+Successive inter-retrial times of each customer in these orbits are exponential with retrial rate $\theta$.
+We assume that all the random variables defined above are independent of each other, and that this queueing system is operating in the region $\rho=\lambda/\mu<1$.